wlg1/wlg1.github.io/ch1.1.md

 Bigger body + Shorter face = Cat
 2 * [body pic X] + 0.5 * [face pic Y] = value 2X+0.5Y on cat axes ]

 What are X and Y?
-We will reveal them once we get into the algebra of matrix multiplication in section [].
+These are how much each feature is weighted by to calculate the score of "likely to be cat".
+We will reveal how these weights are related to the matrix once we get into the algebra of matrix multiplication in section [].

 [coordinate space of body size vs face length, showing cat and rat, but onto it fades 'likely a cat' and 'likely a rat'. then it shifts.]